Quickstart¶

 @app.command()) — declarative per-command handler (recommended for most command use cases). - Command & Control (

-@app.device()) — bidirectional coroutine with full lifecycle control.
+@app.device()) — async generator with full lifecycle control and reaction boundaries.

 For a sensor, the telemetry pattern is the right fit.
 Add this to app.py: